HiddenHarmsHub/CJ-Research-Consortium/README.md

 The rest of the page should be written in GitHub markdown.

 The website is setup to use auto page titles which means a `<h1>` header will be created using the *title* entry from the header of the file.
 This means any headers added to the page should start at level 2 with `##`.
 This setting can be turned off in the config file and if that is done a `<h1>` title can be added to each page with `#`.

+### Deployment

+Every push to the main branch will trigger a new deployment of the website automatically.
+If you are doing work that is not ready to be depoyed please ensure you use branches and only merge to main when it is ready to go live.